2023 Occultations by Near-Earth Asteroids - Updated 2023 February 23

 semi-organized fashion, but the changing direction of the object's motion

 complicates this.
-Four large expeditions have already been mounted in Japan this
+Six large expeditions have already been mounted in Japan this

-year; 2 were clouded out and the others had 10 and 12 stations that all had no
+year; 2 were clouded out and the others had 10 and 12 stations that had no

 see their Web site at http://hal-astro-lab.com/asteroid/2303_2001CC21_index.html